surister/queryzen/queryzen-docs/docs/concepts/zen.md

 Now what we have is `Zen`, we can run it with different values, track its performance over different versions, deploy and test new versions without disturbing your deployed Zens, set Default values and run it in different Databases and more!

+What we did is implement all of this programmatically in HTTP for you, so you don't have to.